Understanding ACL Tear: Why It Happens And What To Do Next

 - Patellar tendon rupture or patellar fracture in the case of bone-to-bone grafts.

-- A 2010 Swedish study showed that 60% of athletes (average age = 26) who chose physical therapy over surgery didn’t need ACL replacement and could still play sports.
+- A 2010 Swedish study showed that 60% of athletes (average age: 26) who chose physical therapy over surgery didn’t need ACL reconstruction and were still able play sports.

-Regenexx provides a non-surgical option for ACL injuries through interventional orthobiologics.
-Physicians in the licensed Regenexx network use ultrasound guidance to precisely inject bone marrow concentrate, processed with Regenexx lab protocols, into the affected area.
+Interventional orthobiologics may offer a non-surgical option for ACL injuries.
+Physicians in the licensed Regenexx network use X-ray guidance to precisely inject bone marrow concentrate, processed with Regenexx lab protocols, into the affected area.

-The cellular components in bone marrow concentrate support the body’s natural healing response, helping to maintain knee stability and function.
+The cellular healing agents in bone marrow concentrate may support the body’s natural healing response, potentially helping to maintain knee stability and function.
 This approach offers an alternative to surgery, potentially reducing downtime and reliance on medications.
-Individual results may vary.

 Perc-ACLR: Redefining Non-Surgical Ligament Care